Emergency Preparedness Coordinators (EPCs)

 The Emergency Preparedness Coordinator (EPC) program is a university-wide initiative, designed to help each department or school prepare to respond to emergencies on campus.
 Department managers should designate an EPC who will attend trainings on how to assist with immediate response actions during an emergency.

 As a friendly reminder, you only need to register for one session, as each training is identical and offered at two different locations (Med Campus and Danforth) each quarter.
-Please go here to register for the course.
+Registration is required for this course.
 Enrollment is mandatory due to limited seating.
-If you have any questions, please do not hesitate to email Senior Program Manager Michael Vacca vacca@wustl.edu.
+If you have any questions, please do not hesitate to email Senior Program Manager Charlie Daab – daab@wustl.edu.

 KMC responsibilities